KaeyaBuilds/artifact-and-weapon/README.md

 # The ultimate Kaeya artifact and weapon ranking
 Join our Discord at: https://discord.gg/CewbQqQATp

-Here we provide a comprehensive ranking of the best weapons for Kaeya and the artifacts you want to build for each weapon.
+Here we provide a comprehensive ranking of the best weapons for physical and cryo Kaeya and the artifacts you want to build for each weapon.

 Physical Kaeya best weapon and artifacts: